 This course introduces the foundational religious tenets that guide Islamic teaching and practice.
 Its aim is to provide students with a deeper understanding of the historical emergence and contemporary importance of Islamic thought, culture, legal systems, communal formation, and spiritual traditions.
-Offered as needed.
+Recommended: REL 125.